 In Figs.~\ref{fig:4}(b) and \ref{fig:4}(c), we show the IPR ($\Pi_2^{|I\rangle}$) as a function of $\Delta_0$ for the initial states $|gg\rangle$ and $|ee\rangle$, respectively.
 The value of other parameters is the same as in Fig.~\ref{fig:3}.
 The peaks in Fig.~\ref{fig:4}(b) correspond to the resonances R1 and R3, labeled by $n_1$ and $n_3$, respectively.
 Similarly, the peaks in Fig.~\ref{fig:4}(c) correspond to the resonances R2 and R3, labeled by $n_2$ and $n_3$, respectively.
-As expected, the R3 resonances (marked by $n_3$) are very narrow in nature since $|gg\rangle$ and $|ee\rangle$ are not directly coupled.
-Between the resonant peaks, $\Pi_2^{|I\rangle}$ vanishes due to the off-resonant driving as mentioned above.
-Each of these resonances can also be identified by the avoided crossings in the quasi-energies as shown in Fig.~\ref{fig:4}(a).
-To calculate $\epsilon_k$, we used the basis $\{|gg\rangle, |eg\rangle, |ge\rangle, |ee\rangle\}$ and therefore we have four levels in the quasi-energy spectrum as shown in Fig.~\ref{fig:4}(a).
+As expected, the R3 resonances (marked by $n_3$) are very narrow since $|gg\rangle$ and $|ee\rangle$ are not directly coupled.
+Between the resonant peaks, $\Pi_2^{|I\rangle}$ vanishes due to the off-resonant driving as discussed above.
+These resonances cause the avoided crossings in the quasi-energies shown in Fig.~\ref{fig:4}(a).
+To calculate $\epsilon_k$ in Fig.~\ref{fig:4}(a), we used the basis $\{|gg\rangle, |eg\rangle, |ge\rangle, |ee\rangle\}$ and therefore we have four levels in the quasi-energy spectrum.